dmkur/mysql-BASIS/readme.md

 ## Lesson 1
 1. Basic functions:
-   1. create table
-   2. show(database, tables), use 'name table'
-   3. insert value int ables
+   1. insert value in tables
-   4. basic search, like, "%a%a_", <>, or, and, not, in lenght('field'')
+   2. basic search, like, "%a%a_", <>, or, and, not, in lenght('field'')
-   5. filter - order by (desc)
+   3. filter - order by (desc)
-   6. limits, pagination - limit 2, offset 2
+   4. limits, pagination - limit 2, offset 2
-   7. aggregation functions MIN,MAX,AVG,COUNT
+   5. aggregation functions MIN,MAX,AVG,COUNT
-   8. group by
+   6. group by
-   9. delete
-   10. update
-   11. distinct - unique data
+   7. distinct - unique data
-   12. union - 2 search in 1
+   8. union - 2 search in 1
 ####
 2. Create, delete, update tablets